-Appendix D: Typical Organization of a Boy Scout Troop
+Appendix D: Typical Organization of a Scout Troop

 Cut here

 Chartered Organization: "Owns" the troop.
 Receives the national charter each year to use the Scouting program as part of its work with youth.
 Has goals compatible with those of the Boy Scouts of America.
 Provides a meeting place, selects the Scoutmaster, appoints the troop committee, approves all adult leaders, and chooses a chartered organization representative.

 Cut here

 Chartered Organization Representative: The direct contact between the troop and the chartered organization, and the chartered organization and the BSA local council.
 Is a member of the troop's Key 3.
 Responsible for recruiting the troop committee, Scoutmaster, and assistant Scoutmasters.
 The organization's contact with the district committee and the local council.
 If the chartered organization has more than one unit, one representative serves them all.

 Cut here

 Troop Committee: Supports the Scoutmaster in delivering a quality troop program.
 Handles all troop administration.
-Cuthoro

-· Cut nere
+Cut here

 Unit Commissioner: A member of the district committee.
 An experienced Scouter who assists the unit adults with coaching and consultation to ensure a successful troop.

 Cut here

 Scoutmaster: The adult responsible for the image and program of the troop.
 Works directly with the Scouts.
 May be male or female.
 Is at least 21 years old.
 The Scoutmaster is recruited and selected by the troop committee and approved by the chartered organization representative.

-Cut here
+0 1 Cut here

 Assistant Scoutmaster: Assists the Scoutmaster in the conduct of the troop program and is assigned specific program duties.
 Reports directly to the Scoutmaster.
 Provides required two-deep leadership.
 May be 18 years old, but at least one assistant Scoutmaster should be 21 years or older in order to fill in when the Scoutmaster is absent.
+Cut hara

+Cui liele

 Cut here

-Cut here Senior Patrol Leader: The top youth in the troop.
-He leads the patrol leaders' council.
-In consultation with the Scoutmaster he appoints other youth leaders and assigns responsibilities as needed.
+Senior Patrol Leader: The senior patrol leader leads the patrol leaders' council.
+In consultation with the Scoutmaster, the SPL assigns responsibilities as needed and appoints other troop youth leaders except the junior assistant Scoutmaster.
 The senior patrol leader is elected by troop members, usually for a six-month term.

+Cut here

-Cut here Assistant Senior Patrol Leader: Fills in for the senior patrol leader in his absence.
+Assistant Senior Patrol Leader: Fills in for the senior patrol leader in their absence.
 Responsible for training and giving direction to the quartermaster, scribe, historian, and other appointed youth leadership positions.

+Cut here

-Cut here Patrol Leader: Gives leadership to members of the patrol and represents the patrol to the patrol leaders' council.
-Cut here Assistant Patrol Leader: Fills in for the patrol leader in his absence.
-Cut here Scribe: The troop's secretary.
+Patrol Leader: Gives leadership to members of the patrol and represents the patrol to the patrol leaders' council.

+Cut here

+Assistant Patrol Leader: Fills in for the patrol leader in their absence.

+Cut here

+Scribe: The troop's secretary.
 Collects the dues and keeps troop records.

+Cut here

+Chaplain Aide: Assists the troop with religious observances and promotes the religious emblems program.

+Cut here

+Quartermaster: Responsible for the troop's supplies and equipment.

+Cut here

-Cor nere Cut here Chaplain Aide: Assists the troop with religious observances and promotes the religious emblems program.
-Cut here Quartermaster: Responsible for the troop's supplies and equipment.
-Cut here Librarian: Keeps the troop's books, pamphlets, magazines, audiovisuals, and merit badge counselor list available for use by the Scouts.
+Librarian: Keeps the troop's books, pamphlets, magazines, audiovisuals, and merit badge counselor list available for use by the Scouts.

 Cut here